-Companies that filed the Board of Equalization Fee Return with a 2014 Request for a Waiver of the Occupational Lead Poisoning Fee (OLP Fee waiver application) were mailed a paper application and instructions in May 2015.
+Companies that filed the Board of Equalization Fee Return with a 2015 Request for a Waiver of the Occupational Lead Poisoning Fee (OLP Fee waiver application) are mailed a paper application and instructions in May 2016.
 Instructions for completing paper applications (PDF)

 2. Can I file my OLP Fee waiver application electronically on the Internet?

 Companies have a choice between electronic and paper fee waiver applications.
 Companies that requested an electronic fee waiver application by checking the appropriate box on the BOE Fee Return are mailed a packet in May 2016 with their log-in information and instructions for filling out the application online.